tracelink/watchtower/README.md

 directory to build the application and start the Docker container.
 The application will be hosted on port 8080.

+There are two files included to aid deploying to Kubernetes. [deploy](deploy.yaml) is a basic EKS deployment model that can be tailored to fit your needs and [watchtower-secrets](watchtower-secrets.yaml) can be used to supply the db secrets to your EKS system using the Kubernetes configMap.
+For production usage, it is recommended to put these secrets into a secrets manager, based on your application's needs and infrastructure's availability.

 If you are running directly from the jar file and not via Docker, note that some modules require specific setup as noted in their respective READMEs.